f5devcentral/f5-agility-labs-xc/docs/class1/lab1/voltConsole.rst

 Exercise 2: Select your Persona
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Please log into your assigned Volterra tenant. https://f5-sales-public.console.ves.volterra.io/
+Please log into your assigned Distributed Cloud tenant. https://f5-sales-public.console.ves.volterra.io/

-    .. note:: The VoltConsole GUI has a relatively short timeout.
+    .. note:: The the F5 Distributed Cloud Console GUI has a relatively short timeout.
 This is not configurable.
 We have an enhancement request to allow this to be configured.

 #.
 When you first login you will need to select your "persona"

    Enter your persona as "SecOps" and level as "Intermediate".
 You can change these settings after logging in as well.

-   Your persona will highlight workflows within Volterra.
+   Your persona will highlight workflows within Distributed Cloud.
 You will be able to access all services, but making use of
    personas can focus your view on particular tasks that are relevant to your role.

 #.
 Several tooltips will appear.
 You can close these out.

-Exercise 3: Identity your Namespace
+Exercise 3: Identify your Namespace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Click on "Account Settings" by expanding the "Account" icon in the top right of the screen and